 When I was in high school, I worked in a restaurant as a dishwasher.
 It was a hard job.
-It was dirty, smelly and hot, but I took pride in what I was doing because at the end of the night I had a stack of clean dishes.
+It was dirty, smelly, and hot, but I took pride in what I was doing because I had a stack of clean dishes at the end of the night.
 When I got into management, I took pride in two things: the applications we developed, and more importantly, the teams I built.
 I have fond memories of many of the people I have worked with.
 I have many lifelong friendships with people that worked for and with me years ago.

 People want to feel a connection.
 They want to feel connected to the company they’re working for, the customers they’re supporting, and the business itself.
 A critical role of management is creating the connection that tethers the employee to the company.
-If the tether is strong, people will be motivated to come to work and give it their best every day.
-If as a manager, you create that connection and build a trusting environment, you will be amazed at what people will do and how they will repay you both in terms of loyalty, commitment, and brilliant ideas.
+If the tether is strong, people will be motivated to work and give it their best every day.
+If you create that connection and build a trusting environment as a manager, you will be amazed at what people will do and how they will repay you both in terms of loyalty, commitment, and brilliant ideas.

-Alan: I always say to my teams I might be as smart as anyone here, but I’m not smarter than the collective wisdom of the team.
-I think asking what we can be doing better as an organization, to make what we’re doing more productive, more creative, and more valuable is the most important question.
+Alan: I always say to my teams I might be as smart as anyone here, but I’m not smarter than the team’s collective wisdom.
+I think asking what we can be doing better as an organization to make what we’re doing more productive, more creative, and more valuable is the most important question.
 Our employees know a lot more than we do.
 They’re in touch with the details.
 They’re in touch with our customers.
 They know what’s going on.
-If we listen to them, they will tell us how to better manage our operations and create better products.
+If we listen to them, they will tell us how to manage our operations better and create better products.

 I think those kinds of lessons are important for us to remember as managers.
 We are not brilliant.
 We do not have a monopoly on good ideas.
-Reaching out to people to get their ideas and input and then implementing it is one of the best things we can do.
-Show people you’re really listening by implementing their ideas.
+Reaching out to people to get their ideas and input and then implementing it is one of the best things.
+Show people, you’re really listening by implementing their ideas.

 Alan: I think there are a couple of questions we should ask ourselves.
 One, where am I taking my company?
 What’s my strategy?
 What are my big goals?
 These are the big aspirational things.

-The second question is how am I got to get there?
-Who are the people will help me achieve those goals?
+The second question is, how am I going to get there?
+Who are the people who will help me achieve those goals?

 Finally, and most importantly, am I getting there in a way that I’m comfortable with in terms of my integrity, my morality, and my ethics?

 For good or for bad, I’ve been blessed with the opportunity to work in interesting times.
 My first big job was working for the U.S. Treasury Department.
-I was managing the Treasury bill, note and bond auctions when Solomon Brothers cheated in the auctions.
+I managed the Treasury bill, note, and bond auctions when Solomon Brothers cheated in the auctions.
 I saw firsthand the implications of that scandal.
 Solomon Brothers ended up going bankrupt.
 It was all about hubris.

 Then I went to work for MCI.
-I was there during the good years, and also the WorldCom bankruptcy.
-Managers I knew in the accounting group were asked by the CFO to cook the books—move expense to capital.
+I was there during the good years and also the WorldCom bankruptcy.
+The CFO asked managers I knew in the accounting group to cook the books—move expenses to capital.
 They were the first people to go to jail.
 They didn’t make millions.
 It ruined their lives.

 These experiences showed me the importance of having your own ethics and moral compass.
-Being careful about saying no, that’s not the right thing.
+Being careful about saying no. That’s not the right thing.
 In business, we’re tempted in many small ways.
-Whether it’s dealing with vendors and making sure we are following the guidelines and ethics of vendor relations.
+Whether it’s dealing with vendors and making sure we follow the guidelines and ethics of vendor relations.

 I often see people making small decisions that put them on that slippery slope.
 Like when one project is running over-budget, but another is under, charging time to the under-budget project.
 I think it’s important to regularly think about what we are doing and making sure it is ethical?

-Bill: Are we asking the right questions in this forum?
-Should we be asking these questions in the workplace?
+Are we asking the right questions in this forum? should we be asking these questions in the workplace?

 Alan: I think these are tough questions.
 Asking managers and leaders what questions they should ask themselves at a deeper level and asking what you should be asking your employees.
 These are all important questions.
 I don’t think they get enough air time.

-One of my big mantras when I’m doing training and working with my clients is, I talk about electronic distractions and turning cell phones off.
+When I’m doing training and working with my clients, one of my big mantras is I talk about electronic distractions and turning cell phones off.
 If you’re looking at your phone and reading your messages, you’re not paying attention to what’s going on in the meeting.
-The pervasive use of cell phones and other electronic distractions are also reducing our cognitive capabilities.
-There are several studies around that discuss the impact of cell phone distractions on focus and attention.
+The pervasive use of cell phones and other electronic distractions is also reducing our cognitive capabilities.
+Several studies discuss the impact of cell phone distractions on focus and attention.